szabgab/perlmaven.com/sites/en/pages/regex-quantifiers.md

 such as the dot `.` and a [character class](/regex-character-classes), matches exactly one character.
 (Well, except of the anchors, but we'll talk about them later.)

-In order to provide more flexibility there are a number of special characters called <b>quantifiers</b>, that will change the number of times each character can match.
+In order to provide more flexibility there are a number of special characters called **quantifiers**, that will change the number of times each character can match.